Remi-Coulom/joedb/doc/source/blobs.rst

    :language: c++

 In order to get better performance when manipulating a large amount of blob data, blobs can be stored in a separate file.
-This can make loading non-blob data much faster, because it will be stored contiguously.
+This way, non-blob data will be stored contiguously, and can be read much faster.